- About Us

-NetX’s versatile and customizable attributes feature makes it easy to tag assets in your collection.
+NetX digital asset management software has versatile and customizable attributes, which makes it easy to tag assets your collection.
 With the Attribute History tool, you can track an asset’s history in a dynamic way.

 Getting a historical view of an attribute can come in handy for a variety of organizations.
 It’s perfect for museums that loan assets out, ad agencies that want to track where and when they’ve used photographs, or fashion brands that need to track whether an item has been loaned out to a designer for inspiration.